ROCm/ROCmValidationSuite/docs/install/installation.rst

 *****************************

 ROCm Validation Suite (RVS) is supported on AMD Instinct and Radeon GPUs supported by ROCm.
-See the :doc:`ROCm compatibility matrix <rocm:compatibility/compatibility-matrix>` for support information.
+See the `ROCm compatibility matrix <https://rocm.docs.amd.com/en/docs-7.14.0/compatibility/compatibility-matrix.html>`__ for support information.

 For advanced workflows, source builds, or custom configurations, see `<https://github.com/ROCm/ROCmValidationSuite#rocmvalidationsuite>`__.